Archiving the IronArt Journal of Dr. David Edwards

 Friends and Visitors,

-As you may have noticed, activity on the blog tapered out around 2017 when a combination of health problems caught up to him to the point where he had to retire from active forge work.
+As you may have noticed, activity on the blog tapered out around 2017 when a combination of health problems caught up to David to the point where he had to retire from active forge work.
 (Concentrated oxygen doesn't pair nicely with open flames.)

 He continued some design work and mentoring while gradually winding down the shop and distributing tools to where they could continue to be used well by the next generation of blacksmiths.
 (One of his mentees even went on to win “Forged in Fire.”)
 That process, and moving to be closer to family took quite a bit of time over the next couple of years.